 A while back I came across a hashtag on Twitter: #ReadOnlyFriday.
-It’s not a super popular hashtag but pops up every once in a while and as a web developer, I love this concept!
+It’s not a super popular hashtag but pops up every once in a while and as a web developer, I love this!
+You can even find an occasional read-only Friday meme.

 The hashtag refers to permissions given to a file on a server/computer whereby it cannot be changed and as the name suggests, is read-only.